 Option 1: Use Snappy

-Using the Snappy package manager is the easiest way to install it and can be done by running the following command:
+Using the Snappy package manager is the quickest and easiest way to install the latest version of CMake on Ubuntu Linux.

 sudo snap install cmake --classic

 You can check to see if it’s installed by running:

 The second option is to download the source code from the CMake website and compile it on your Linux machine.
 This can take much longer, depending on how powerful your machines processor is.

 Run the following commands to download, compile and install CMake:Advertisements

 (Note: replace v3.20.2 with the version you want to install, see the CMake download page for a list of versions)